 Our season begins in January because…

-This fall, Paul Lachapelle and I will be on sabbatical from September through December, in Europe!
-On behalf of BaMM, I’ll connect with 3 masterful baroque violinists, tracing their concerts, attending masterclasses, cultivating mentorship, developing musical relationships.
-I’ll be researching manuscripts and composer sites, particularly the Hapsburg 17th century composers.
-Its exciting to contemplate bringing new knowledge, ideas, and connections back to our Montana community.
+This fall, my partner Paul Lachapelle and I will be on sabbatical from September through December in Europe!
+On behalf of BaMM I’ll be connecting with 3 masterful baroque violinists, tracing their concerts, attending masterclasses, cultivating mentorship, and developing musical relationships.
+I’ll also be researching manuscripts and composer sites, particularly the Hapsburg 17th century composers.
+It’s exciting to contemplate bringing new knowledge, ideas, and connections back to our Montana community.
 But never fear, we have a full season of concert programming faunching at the bit…

 February brings a program designed by John Lenti exploring the Enlightenment philosopher Voltaire.
 This theatrical evening brings together words, music, and song with Boston’s ‘go-to’ early music tenor, Grammy award-winning Aaron Shehan, my favorite soprano Arwen Meyers, and viol virtuoso Josh Lee.
 I can’t wait to dive in deep with Voltaire and hope you’re curious about this great thinker, too.